- About GiveWell

 - Notes from interviews with charities and experts

-- Research discussions with donors about our work
+- Research discussions about our work

 In some cases, researchers or organizations share information with us on condition that we keep it confidential, and we honor confidentiality in these cases.